Novel Classes And Consulting Services

 This class also features an individual 30-minute Zoom conference with the instructor for each writer in the latter half of the course.
 These conferences are self-directed; you’ll come in with aspects of your work you’d like to discuss and I’ll help you brainstorm and troubleshoot.

-This course will use the in-class feedback method I pioneered in my Novel in Progress classes: you’ll read aloud to the group 8 – 10 pages (double-spaced, 12-point font – should be roughly 2400 – 3000 words) as everyone follows along.
-A workshop schedule will be distributed two weeks before the first class, and your piece will be submitted to me as a Word or PDF doc one hour before the start of the class when you’re scheduled to workshop.
+This class will use the Novel in Progress method: you’ll read aloud to the group 8 – 10 pages (double-spaced, 12-point font – should be roughly 2400 – 3000 words) as everyone follows along.
+A workshop schedule will be distributed two weeks before the first class, and your piece will be submitted to me as a PDF doc one hour before the start of the class when you’re scheduled to workshop.

 “This was more than workshopping.
 This was a deeper dive into the “why” and “how” of writing.”